SmartDataProjects/dynamo-docs/installation.rst

 Add Storage Sites
 .................

+**Once the server is running and users have been added we are now only working as the owner of the above given certificate.**

 We create a json file which specifies the storage sites.
 Here is a typical example of such a json file called mydynamo-storage-sites.json:
 ::